(Click on the link above for a detailed technical discussion of ultrasonic welding)

 Accoustic energy is generated from a “horn”.
 Each horn is individually powered so that its output can be exactly tuned to a series of pulses.
 Each pulse is a pressure wave that acts as a tiny hammer.
 The frequency of the pulses impacts the material tens of thousands of times per second over each peak location on the anvil.
 While all of the material passes under the horns, welding only occurs over the peaks of the anvil.

 The degree of welding at each peak is determined by the nature of the material in the layers, the amount of energy applied from the horn, the size and shape of the peak, and the “dwell” time of the material in relation to the peak.
-The discrete bonding at specific points is an important feature of Ultrasonic Lamination, as it allows the unbonded materials to function as they were designed.
+The discrete bonding at specific points is an important feature of ultrasonic lamination, as it allows the unbonded materials to function as they were designed.
+Our team at Beckmann Converting undertands how to manage these parameters to achieve our customers' desired outcomes.